dgerabagi/data-curation-environment/flattened_repo.md

 ## 1. Overview

 This document outlines the new files and directories that will be created to support the development of the Phase 2 features: the Parallel Co-Pilot Panel and the Cycle Navigator.
 This structure is designed to be modular and integrate cleanly with our existing architecture.
+This artifact also serves as the "pre-computation" plan requested in C71, allowing for a script to be created to scaffold these files when development begins.

 ## 2. New File Tree for Phase 2